 Introduction to Hillsborough, North Carolina

 Hillsborough, North Carolina, in Orange county, is 12 miles NW of Durham, North Carolina (center to center) and 33 miles NW of Raleigh, North Carolina.
-The town, which is located inside the Raleigh - Durham - Chapel Hill metropolitan area, has an estimated 5,446 residents.
+The town is located inside the Raleigh - Durham - Chapel Hill metropolitan area.

 Hillsborough and Nearby Attractions